pabloniklas/pebug/docs/source/commands.md

 | ```shl```    | ```shl a```   | Shift to the left of _a_           |
 | ```shr```    | ```shr a```   | Shift to the right of _a_          |

 # Commands I'm working on

 ## Assemble: A [address]

 Creates machine executable code in memory beginning at CS:0100 (or the specified address) from the 8086/8088 (and 8087) Assembly Language instructions which are entered.
 Although no Macro instructions nor labels are recognized, you can use the pseudo-instructions 'DB' and 'DW' (so you can use the DB opcode to enter ASCII data like this: DB 'This is a string',0D,0A ).
 The 'A' command remembers the last location where any data was assembled, so successive 'A' commands (when no address is specified) will always begin at the next address in the chain of assembled instructions.
 This aspect of the command is similar to the Dump command which remembers the location of its last dump (if no new address is specified).

 The assembly process will stop after you ENTER an empty line.

-### Example:
+### Example

 :::
 A